THE YEARLY READER

 BTW: Sutton had his own controversy to deal with, having been ejected a month earlier in St. Louis for throwing a scuffed ball.
 Never one to back down, Sutton readied to sue everyone in sight if ever again accused of such a thing.

 Out of the acrimony, the Dodgers rallied in the National League West and overcame a small lead held for much of the year by the youthful San Francisco Giants.
 In the end, Los Angeles placed first by 2.5 games over the Cincinnati Reds, who made more news from Pete Rose’s NL record-tying 44-game hit streak—and less news from a season-long slump for Reds sparkplug Joe Morgan, who misfired with a .236 batting average.

-The Dodgers infield remained hot at the plate in the first two games of the World Series, storming out to a 2-0 lead over the Yankees behind Lopes’ two homers and five RBIs in a 11-5 Game One trashing, and with Cey knocking in all four runs during a 4-3 Game Two win preserved by 21-year-old rookie pitcher Bob Welch—who struck out Jackson in a memorably epic at-bat in which Jackson fouled off pitch after pitch before finally whiffing to end it.
+The Dodgers infield remained hot at the plate in the first two games of the World Series, storming out to a 2-0 lead over the Yankees.
+Lopes smashed two homers with five RBIs in a 11-5 Game One trashing, while Cey knocked in all four runs during a 4-3 Game Two win preserved by 21-year-old rookie pitcher Bob Welch—who struck out Jackson in a memorably epic at-bat in which Jackson fouled off pitch after pitch before finally whiffing to end it.